ibm-cloud-docs/containers/cs_benchmarks.md

 | 2.6 | Ensure that the `--peer-auto-tls` argument is not set to `true`. | Scored | 1 | Pass | IBM |
 | 2.7 | Ensure that a unique certificate authority is used for etcd. | Not Scored | 2 | Pass | IBM |
 {: summary="The rows are read from left to right.
 The first column is the section number for the benchmark recommendation.
 The second column is the benchmark recommendation.
 The third column is the scoring of the recommendation, either scored or not scored.
 The fourth column is the level of the recommendation, either 1 for basic or 2 for more advanced and performance-impacting.
 The fifth column contains the result of whether the service passes or fails the recommendation.
 The sixth column designates the responsibility of passing the recommendation, either IBM or shared between IBM and you."}
-{: caption="Section 2 Etcd node configuration benchmark results" caption-side="top"}
+{: caption="Section 2 etcd node configuration benchmark results" caption-side="top"}

 ### Section 3: Control plane configuration
 {: #cis-benchmark-15-3}